-All 32 Bands that Performed at Woodstock
+What Were the 32 Bands That Performed at Woodstock?

-With the huge crowd, there were shortages of food, water, and restrooms, but most revelers still enjoyed some of the best musical acts of the era.
+With the huge crowd, there were shortages of food, water and restrooms, but most revelers still enjoyed some of the best musical acts of the era.
 Here's the lineup from that fateful weekend.

 Advertisement